ap1kenobi/todo-app/README.md

 - The event store is backed by a filesystem implementation which comes with Axon
 - The query model is backed by a local ElasticSearch node (running in the same JVM) using Spring Data ElasticSearch
 - The user interface is updated asynchronously via stompjs over websockets using Spring Websockets support
+- This implementation uses rabbitmq as event bus.
+Without configuration overrides, rabbitmq must be running on the same host as the web application

 Documentation
 =============